 It may take the form of general insults or impersonation, defamation or prejudice-based bullying.

-Unlike other forms of bullying, a once-off posting can constitute bullying.
+Unlike other forms of bullying a once-off posting can constitute bullying.

 While bullying involves a repetition of unwelcome behaviour the Anti-Bullying Procedures for Primary and Post Primary Schools, September 2013, states that “…in the context of these procedures placing a once-off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed and/or repeated by other people will be regarded as bullying behaviour.”

-Key measures to combat cyber-bullying
+Key measures to combat cyber bullying

-Students will be informed about cyber-bullying in the course of their education at the school.
+Students will be informed about cyber bullying in the course of their education at the school.

-Cyber-bullying may be reported to the Gardaí.
+Serious cyber bullying issues may be reported to the Gardaí.

-Staff and parents will periodically be invited to a talk on bullying to include cyber-bullying.
+Staff and parents will periodically be invited to a talk on bullying to include cyber bullying.

-Pupils are NOT permitted to have mobile phones in school.
+Pupils are not permitted to have mobile phones in school

-Teachers will investigate, record and report all incidents of cyber-bullying.
+Teachers will investigate, record and report all incidents of cyber bullying.